FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-ASYNC-IO.md

 They continue to emit existing CEI topics (`tp_backpressure`, `persist.frame.io`, etc.), plus the new `persist.async` informational events when async queues grow.
 Watchers convert beat overruns into `op/tmo`.

 **Q: When is this design considered “fully rolled out”?**
-After serialization, federation, and CPS all run through reactors by default, telemetry shows no unexpected shim usage, and the regression suite passes in both sync-compat and async modes.
-Until then, feature gates keep the async path opt-in.
+We are already routing serialization, federation, and CPS through reactors by default; the remaining milestone is shipping native epoll/kqueue/IOCP backends (so shim usage drops to zero on capable hosts) and proving the async-enabled regression suite (POC + PRR + federation) passes under both normal and sanitizer builds.